jGavranovic/jGavranovic/README.md

 # About me
-Jovan Gavranovic, Software Engineering Co-op Student,Concordia
+Jovan Gavranovic, Software Engineering Co-op Student, Concordia

-I am currently working on [RecipeSwap]([https://www.recipeswap.fly.dev](https://recipeswap.fly.dev/discover))
+- I am currently working on [RecipeSwap](https://www.recipeswap.fly.dev/discover)🍽️
+- I am also interested in starting a machine learning project 🤖
+- Looking forward to me next hackathon💻

 <!--
 **jGavranovic/jGavranovic** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.